 Discussion

-This study obtained a prevalence rate of anaemia in adult patients with T2DM of 22.1%, which is almost equal to that reported inTaif City (21.9%) [24]and lower than that documented in Jeddah (86.6%)[13], at a tertiary hospital in Riyadh (47.85%) [25] and in Madinah (30%)[23].This prevalence rate was lower than the global prevalence of anaemia (35.45%) and those reported in Asia (40.02%) and Africa (28.46%)[2].Comparing the prevalence rate in this study with those in regional countries, it is almost similar to that in China (21.3%) [8]and Iran (19.6%) [4] but higher than that in India (12.3%) [5] and Korea (12.74%)[6].
+This study obtained a prevalence rate of anaemia in adult patients with T2DM of 22.1%, which is almost equal to that reported inTaif City (21.9%) [24]and but lower than that documented in Jeddah (86.6%)[13], at a tertiary hospital in Riyadh (47.85%) [25] and in Madinah (30%)[23].This prevalence rate was lower than the global prevalence of anaemia (35.45%) and those reported in Asia (40.02%) and Africa (28.46%)[2].Comparing the prevalence rate in this study with those in regional countries, it is almost similar to that in China (21.3%) [8]and Iran (19.6%) [4] but higher than that in India (12.3%) [5] and Korea (12.74%)[6].
 Moreover, the prevalence rate obtained in this study was markedly lower than that in Kuwait (28.5%) [3], Oman (29.3%) [32], Palestine (38.4%)[14], Pakistan (63%) [33], Malaysia (31.7%) [34]and Sri Lanka (31.3%) [7].
 Anaemia in patients with diabetes mellitus may be related to the effects of chronic hyperglycaemia, chronic inflammation, advanced glycation end products, oxidative stress, oral hypoglycaemic agents (metformin), nutritional deficiencies, concomitant autoimmune diseases, drugs (aspirin) and impaired renal function, leading to erythropoietin deficiency [35].
 Moreover, robust genetic evidence demonstrated the causal association between diabetes mellitus and aplastic anaemia risk, which is mediated by a reduced absolute count of resting CD4+ regulatory T-cells [36].
 In addition, antihyperglycemic agents, such as metformin, are linked to megaloblastic anaemia as a result of malabsorption of vitamin B12 [37].
 Conversely, sodium–glucose cotransporter 2 inhibition has an erythropoiesis-stimulating effect that reflects positively on the haemoglobin level [38].In one recent epidemiological study among African populations with a high proportion of anaemia, the documented higher prevalence rates of diabetes mellitus and prediabetes were 6.8% and 25%, respectively [39].

-The current study found signification between older age and anaemia in patients with T2DM.
-This is consistent with the significant association found in several studies [6–8, 34].Old age groups are vulnerable to most types of anaemia due to many factors, such as chronic diseases associated with increased risk of internal or external bleeding; nutritional deficiencies, specifically essential vitamins and electrolytes (e.g. iron, vitamin B12 and folate); impaired erythropoietin response; age-related decline in bone marrow function; decline in marrow cellularity with an increased risk of myeloproliferative disorders; and reduced adaptive immunity [40].
+The current study found a significant relationship signification between older age and anaemia in patients with T2DM.
+This is consistent with reports the significant association found in several studies [6–8, 34].Old age groups are vulnerable to most types of anaemia due to many factors, such as chronic diseases associated with increased risk of internal or external bleeding; nutritional deficiencies, specifically essential vitamins and electrolytes (e.g. iron, vitamin B12 and folate); impaired erythropoietin response; age-related decline in bone marrow function; decline in marrow cellularity with an increased risk of myeloproliferative disorders; and reduced adaptive immunity [40].
 Aging is associated with a high incidence of autoimmune haemolytic anaemia, which is more frequent in the presence of comorbidities, such as diabetes mellitus, and is significantly associated with poor survival [41].Our study also found a significant association between female gender and anaemia in patients with diabetes mellitus.
-This is in accordance with the findings obtained from some clinical data [3, 5, 7, 13, 23].In contrast to this finding, some studies have pointed to a significant association between male gender and anaemia among patients with diabetes mellitus [9, 12], while others reported a non-significant association between gender and anaemia in the same group of participants [2][8].
+This is in accordance with the findings obtained from some clinical data [3, 5, 7, 13, 23].In contrast to this finding, some studies have pointed to a significant association between male gender and anaemia among patients with diabetes mellitus [9, 12], while others reported a non-significant association between gender and anaemia in the same group of participants [2, 8][2][8].
 The significant association with females may be explained by the higher prevalence of anaemia and iron depletion in women, particularly during the reproductive age period, and in old people [6].